dbaarda/rollsum-tests/RESULTS.rst

 regardles of blocksizes or data type.
 It's only for random 16K blocks that CyclicPoly and Rollsum with squaring start to just (in the noise) match it on collisions while still just trailing it (in the noise) on clustering.
+It works fine without mappings for large windows.

+For tiny 16 byte chunking windows the 'mul' mapping is noticably better than no mapping for clustering.
+This is also visible to a lesser degree for 32 byte windows.
+This is because the 'mul' mapping ensures the last byte is mixed over the whole hash, and for small windows the last byte is a significant part of the entropy.
+This means a modified RabinKarp that adds the next byte before the multiply would be better for chunking applications.

 Gear
 ----

+Gear can only be used on 32 byte windows, and even then the oldest bytes are only represented in the MSBits of the sum.
+The way the data from old bytes gets slowly shifted out means that even though it effectively has a window size of 32 bytes, the hash doesn't include all the entropy in all those bytes, and probably only includes about 16 bytes worth.
+Highly redundant ASCII data has about 1 bit of entropy per byte, and the mapping distributes that entropy over the full 32bits with it concentrating into the upper bits.
+This means only the most significant 16 bits are really useful, so it's not going to be great for a chunker with a target chunk size greater than 64K.

-Gear can only be used on 32byte blocksizes, and even then the oldest bytes are only represented in the MSBits of the sum.
-The collisions and clustering are fine for random data, but really terrible for ASCII data, so bad it's a bit hard to understand why.
-It's worth noting that the clustering test uses the lower 20bits of the hash, while Gear has best entropy in the upper bits, but the bad collisions suggests the upper bits are not particularly well distributed either.
-The mapping doesn't seem to help much, but again it probably helps to distribute the upper bits which are not checked by the collision test.
+For 32 byte windows the collisions and clustering are fine for random data, but really terrible for ASCII data.
+This is because it doesn't include all the entropy of the older bytes in that 32 byte window, resulting in lots of collisions and clustering.
+Also the clustering test uses the lower 20bits of the hash, while Gear has best entropy in the upper bits.
+Using a decent mapping doesn't seem to help, probably because there is so little entropy it doesn't matter how you mix it into the hash.
+It probably helps a bit to distribute the upper bits which are not checked by the collision test.

-The way the data from old bytes gets slowly shifted out means that even though it effectively has a block size of 32 bytes, the hash doesn't include all the entropy in all those bytes, and probably only includes about 16 bytes worth.
-Assuming each input byte has 1 bit of entropy, and the mapping distributes that entropy over the full 32bits, only the most significant 16 bits are useful.
-This means it's not going to be great for a chunker with a target chunk size greater than 64K.
+Using a 16 byte window the collisions is much better provided you have a good mapping, showing that Gear really only has about the last 16 bytes worth of entropy for ASCII data.
+The collisions are still worse than RabinKarp, but it's not terribly worse.
+The clustering is still terrible because it's still testing the wrong bits.

 This poor collision and clustering performance probably doesn't matter much for most chunking algorithms which only check when select bits of the hash